-- Please check all bags 13 x 17 inches or larger, backpacks, briefcases, umbrellas and other bulky items.
+- Please check all bags, backpacks, and briefcases 13 x 17 x 6 inches or larger, umbrellas, and other bulky items.
 All items are subject to inspection and the museum reserves the right to decide what should be checked.
 Nothing is permitted to be carried on one’s back.

 - For safety and health reasons, visitors should wear appropriate attire, including shoes and shirts.